The Uninvited (Thunderbirds): Plot

-In the desert, Lindsey spots a mysterious object on the horizon – the lost pyramid of Khamandides.
-Using the last of their fuel, the men drive up to the pyramid.
-As Lindsey deciphers hieroglyphs on the side – hailing Khamandides as "Lord of the Eternal Fountain" – a block rises up to form an entrance to the interior.
-The men proceed but find themselves entombed when the block falls back into place.
-Deeper inside, they find mounds of treasure.
-They also discover that the Eternal Fountain is real and drink from it.
+In the desert, Lindsey spots the lost pyramid of Khamandides.
+They drive to the pyramid.
+As Lindsey deciphers hieroglyphs on the side – hailing Khamandides as "God of the Eternal Fountain" – a block rises up to form an entrance to the interior.
+The men enter but find themselves entombed when the block closes.
+Deeper inside, they discover the Eternal Fountain and drink from it.
+They also find mounds of treasure.

-Scott arrives at the pyramid and follows Wilson and Lindsey through the one-way door.
-Lindsey, traumatised by his recent experiences, accuses Scott of trying to steal his new-found riches and pulls a gun on him.
-A shootout between Lindsey and Scott ensues.
-Scott loses his gun but is saved by the arrival of two armed men, who blast Lindsey's gun out of his hand, knocking him out.
-The strangers transport Scott, Wilson and the unconscious Lindsey to the pyramid's control room in a monorail car.
-This journey takes them over a refinery where men in gas masks are using a highly toxic and explosive gas to refuel fighters identical to those that shot down Scott.
+Scott arrives at the pyramid and enters through the one-way door that opens and shuts again.
+Lindsey, heat and dehydration toll taken on him, cracks, and believes Scott has come to steal the treasure and a gun battle ensures between Lindsey and Scott.
+Scott loses his gun but is saved by the arrival of two armed men, bearing the same insignia as the fighter planes that shot down Thunderbird 1, who blast Lindsey's gun out of his hand, stunning him.
+The strangers take Scott, Wilson and the unconscious Lindsey deeper into the pyramid via monorail car.
+This journey takes them over a refinery where one man in a gas mask are using a highly toxic and explosive gas to refuel fighters identical to those that shot down Scott.
+They arrive in a control room where a leader is commanding.

-Jeff is concerned by Scott's lack of contact and dispatches Virgil and Gordon (voiced by David Graham) in Thunderbird 2 to investigate.
-Seeing Thunderbird 2's arrival, the pyramid's inhabitants prepare to attack it with ground-to-air missiles, but before these are launched Wilson punches one of the guards to the floor and Scott, having taken back his gun, shoots several others.
-A stray bullet hits a control panel, causing the missiles to launch but detonate harmlessly in mid-air.
-Scott and Wilson take the monorail back to the entrance, with Scott shooting at the refinery workers as they go.
-The gas is inadvertently released into the refinery, starting a series of explosions.
-Scott, Wilson and Lindsey, who has just regained consciousness, reach the entrance to find it open and quickly lift off in Thunderbird 1.
-Thunderbird 1 and Thunderbird 2 clear the area just before the final explosion destroys the pyramid.
+Virgil and Gordon set out in Thunderbird 2 to investigate the pyramid.
+Seeing Thunderbird 2's arrival, the pyramid's inhabitants prepare to fire ground-to-air missiles at it, but Scott and Wilson attack the guards and in a shootout, Scott fires a bullet at a control panel, causing the missiles to launch but detonate harmlessly in mid-air.
+Scott and Wilson take the monorail back to the entrance, with Scott shooting at the refinery worker as they go; the; the shootout accidentally detonates gas produced by an industrial plant beneath the pyramid, starting a series of explosions.
+Scott, Wilson and Lindsey, who has just regained consciousness, emerge from the pyramid entrance and Scott radios Virgil to warm him to get clear.
+Scott and the explorers escape in Thunderbird 1, just before the pyramid finally explodes in a huge fireball.
+Thunderbird 1 and Thunderbird 2 depart.